Robert Pippin

 Robert Buford Pippin (born September 14, 1948) is an American philosopher.
-He is the Evelyn Stefansson Nef Distinguished Service Professor in the John U. Nef Committee on Social Thought, the Department of Philosophy, and the college at the University of Chicago.
+He is the Evelyn Stefansson Nef Distinguished Service Professor at the John U. Nef Committee on Social Thought, the Department of Philosophy, and the college at the University of Chicago.

 Education and career

-Pippin grew up in Jacksonville, Florida, in a lower working-class family of four: his father, Ramon (Buford) Pippin; his mother, Rita Doris (née Cote) Pippin; and his brother, Richard "Chilli" Pippin.; no one in his family had attended college, and his father, the son of a sharecropper, left school after the sixth grade.
-He was encouraged by a high school teacher to attend Trinity College in Hartford, Connecticut, where he earned his BA in English in 1970.
+Pippin grew up in Jacksonville, Florida.
+His father was Ramon (Buford) Pippin and his mother was Rita Doris (née Cote) Pippin.
+He had a brother, Richard "Chilli" Pippin.

+No one in his family had attended college, and his father, the son of a sharecropper, left school after the sixth grade.
+He was encouraged by a high school teacher to attend Trinity College in Hartford, Connecticut, where he earned his B.A. in English in 1970.
 Though he initially aspired to be a fiction writer, he developed a deep interest in philosophy through the influence of several charismatic teachers.
-Pippin went on to earn his M.A. in Philosophy (with a minor in Greek) in 1972, and subsequently his Ph.D. in Philosophy from Pennsylvania State University on August 31, 1974, writing a dissertation on Kant’s theory of form under the direction of Stanley Rosen.
+Pippin went on to earn his M.A. in philosophy (with a minor in Greek) in 1972, and subsequently his Ph.D. in Philosophy from Pennsylvania State University on August 31, 1974, writing a dissertation on Kant’s theory of form under the direction of Stanley Rosen.

 Before moving to Chicago, he taught for a number of years in the department of philosophy at UCSD, where he counted Henry Allison and Herbert Marcuse among his colleagues.
 In 2009 he held the Spinoza Chair of Philosophy at the University of Amsterdam.
 That same year, he was elected to the American Philosophical Society.
 Since 2014 he is PhD honoris causa at Uppsala University, Sweden.
 He currently resides in Chicago with his wife Joan.
-They have two adult children, Drew (Andew) and Lauren.
+They have two adult children, Drew and Lauren.

 In 2016 he became a member of the German Academy of Sciences Leopoldina.
 In 2019 he was awarded a Guggenheim fellowship.